BTTAI-Kaggle-AJL-Team13/Equitable-AI-for-Dermatology/README.md

 ## **🎯 Project Highlights**

 * Developed a convolutional neural network (CNN) model and utilized MobileNet for transfer learning to improve the classification of skin conditions.
-* Used data augmentation on underrepresented samples and selective unfreezing on MobileNet layers to improve accuracy
+* Used data augmentation and selective unfreezing on MobileNet layers to improve accuracy
 * Achieved an F1-score of approximately 0.59 and ranked 19th out of 74 participating teams on the final Kaggle Leaderboard.